Swimming with whale sharks in Cebu is exciting, surreal, fascinating, daunting… and some might even say; unintentionally unethical?

 - Do not feed the whale sharks.
 Only qualified and authorised staff members are allowed to feed them.

 - No sunscreen.
-The chemicals in the lotion get in the shark’s food and sting their eyes.
+The chemicals in the lotion get into the shark’s food and sting their eyes.

 - No flash photography.
 Genuinely can’t remember why, but they were big on it.
 I was rocking the Go-Pro anyway and I’m not big on photography, but good for you to know.